Friday, December 21, 2007

 When considering design, Purple Fashion Magazine, Cabinet and, the ever-inventive Visionaire are quite stunning.

-There are only a few magazines that have a great offering i
+There are only a few magazines that have a great offering in both categories.

 Dwell is well-shot with good writing and engaging subjects specifically for people with an interest in architecture, design and interiors.